-It is illegal to tamper with, modify, or remove the PRD device.
+It is illegal to tamper with or remove this device.

-☑ Bottle Safety Information
+Bottle Safety Information

 - 1. Do not attempt to remove the bottle valve.
 Please return your bottle to Edelbrock if service is required to the siphon tube inside the bottle or the bottle valve itself. - 2.
-Never heat the outside of your nitrous bottle with an open flame such as a torch. - 3.
+Never heat the outside of your nitrous bottle with an open flame like that of a torch. - 3.
 Do not strike the surface of your nitrous bottle with a heavy or sharp object. - 4.
-Do not drop your nitrous bottle. - Do not attempt to grind off or destroy any imprinted markings on the face of the bottle. - 6.
-Do not remove, modify or otherwise tamper with the safety valve on the bottle valve.
+Do not drop your nitrous bottle. - 5.
+Do not attempt to grind off or destroy any imprinted markings on the face of the bottle. - 6.
+Do not remove, modify or otherwise tamper with the safety valve on the bottle valve. - 7.
+Do not attempt to use a bottle that has been damaged or tampered with.